ethereum/EIPs/EIPS/eip-draft_tx_exp.md

 TX_TYPE || rlp([chain_id, expire_by, nonce, gas_price, gas_limit, to, value, data, signature_y_parity, signature_r, signature_s])
 ```

-The `expirer_by` is a block number the latest possible block to
+The `expire_by` is a block number the latest possible block to
 execute this transaction.
-Any block with a block number `block_num > expired_by` MUST NOT execute this transaction.
+Any block with a block number `block_num > expire_by` MUST NOT execute this transaction.

 ## Rationale
 TODO